osm-search/nominatim-suggest/GSoC Documentation.md

         pip3 install elasticsearch

-    To start the elasticsearch server, run

-        cd path/to/elasticsearch-7.6.2/bin
-        ./elasticsearch

 * HUG rest API
     The search suggestions API for elasticsearch is provided by es.py.
 It uses hug.rest.